-Before you hire a tax resolution firm to provide tax relief services, take a look at your tax resolution options and their requirements.
+Before you hire a tax resolution firm to provide back tax assistance services, take a look at your tax resolution options and their requirements.

 In many cases, a tax firm will need your tax transcript to provide you with precise fees.
-This will confirm your penalties, interest, and tax debt balance, as well as your compliance history.
+This will confirm your penalties, interest, and back taxes balance, as well as your compliance history.
 This is known as a transcript review, a compliance check, or, in some cases, an investigation.

 Image via Flickr by Got Credit

 Your financial circumstances will also impact your possible solutions with the IRS.
 Your eligibility for IRS tax resolution is largely based on your personal or business financial circumstances.

 Most tax resolution companies include the tax transcript and financial analysis with their other services, but others may charge a minimal upfront free.
 Other firms may include the tax transcript and financial analysis in the total fee for the resolution services.

 Once a tax resolution company informs you of the fees they will charge for their services, it’s important to understand how your payments are laid out in your contract.

 The manner in which a tax resolution firm charges fees may vary by company, but they do follow a general structure.

 Several tax resolution companies use flat fees, which could mean one of two different structures: